Fortum: Russian assets during the Russian invasion of Ukraine (2023–present)

 In April 2023, during the Russian invasion of Ukraine, Fortum's Russian assets were transferred under external management by decree of the President of Russia, as a response to the confiscation of Russian property in Europe.
 Fortum considered the decision illegal and wrote off assets from the balance sheet, recording a loss of 1.7 billion euros.
 In 2021, Fortum was estimated to have had as much as $32.6 billion in assets in Russia.

-In July 2023 Russia announced it was changing the name of the Russian business to Forward Energo.

-In February 2024 Fortum launched arbitration proceedings against Russia, seeking compensation for its assets seized by Russian authorities.
+In July 2023, Russia announced it was changing the name of the Russian business to Forward Energo.
+In May 2023, Fortum announced that it will write off the value of its Russian assets fully and deconsolidate the Russian operations from the group.
+In February 2024, Fortum launched arbitration proceedings against Russia, seeking compensation for its assets seized by Russian authorities.

 In August 2025, Russian president Vladimir Putin issued a personal decree according to which the Federal Agency for State Property Management takes control of the joint-stock company Chelyabinsk Energoremont (Челябэнергоремонт, Tšeljabenenergoremont), whose entire shareholding was owned by Fortum.
 Chelyabinsk Energoremont specializes in the maintenance of steam turbines, steam boilers, and electrical equipment, as well as in the repair of power plants.